haiwera-silk-cd/magento-devdocs/guides/v2.0/comp-mgr/upgrader/upgrade-start.md

 ## Optional custom maintenance page
 During the time you're upgrading, your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} is partially available.
 Users can see a list of files and so on but cannot shop or check out.

-To avoid the appearance of a disabled site and to set up a custom maintenance page that displays during the upgrade, see [Maintenance mode options for upgrade]({{ page.baseurl }}/comp-mgr/trouble/cman/maint-mode.html).
+To avoid the appearance of a disabled site and to set up a custom maintenance page that displays during the upgrade, see [维护模式下的升级选项]({{ page.baseurl }}/comp-mgr/trouble/cman/maint-mode.html).

-<h2 id="compman-access">Start System Upgrade from the Magento Admin</h2>
+<h2 id="compman-access">开始系统升级 from the Magento Admin</h2>
 To run System Upgrade:

 1. Log in to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} as an administrator.